 Princeton Researchers Awarded Funding for Innovative Education Research Projects

-A group of researchers at Princeton University will receive funding to work on innovative, cross-disciplinary education research projects over the next two academic years.
+Several researchers based at Princeton University will receive funding to work on innovative, cross-disciplinary education research projects over the next two years.

-The Overdeck Innovation Fund was created by Overdeck Family Foundation, which donated over $1 million to the Woodrow Wilson School of Public and International Affairs to support cross-disciplinary research projects across campus involving quantitative data analysis.
+The Overdeck Innovation Fund was created by the Overdeck Family Foundation, which donated more than $1 million to the Woodrow Wilson School of Public and International Affairs to support creative research projects and programs addressing important issues in education.

 Funds will be distributed for the projects below.